Sewage self-assessment

 There are numerous regulatory and policy instruments that apply to sewage works in addition to those that have already been discussed:

-- Regulation 267/03 made under the Nutrient Management Act sets rules and guidelines for applying non-agricultural source materials (NASM) to farmland.
-NASM includes pulp and paper biosolids and sewage biosolids.
+- Ontario Regulation 267/03: General made under the Nutrient Management Act sets rules and guidelines for applying non-agricultural source materials (NASM) to farmland.
+NASM includes pulp and paper biosolids and sewage biosolids

-Question 3.12: Do you and your staff (as applicable), know that MECP has a Spills Action Centre that operate 24 hours a day, seven days a week, and can be contacted by phone at 1-800-268-6060 ?
+Question 3.12: Do you and your staff (as applicable), know that the ministry has a Spills Action Centre that operates 24 hours a day, seven days a week, and can be contacted by phone at 1-800-268-6060?

 In answering this question, you should consider:

-- Is the number for the Spills Action Center prominently displayed at your facility?
+- Is the number for the Spills Action Centre prominently displayed at your sewage works ?

 - Are there written procedures in place defining what a spill is and outlining the appropriate response to spill events?